daftlabs/creed/README.md

   - MVP should be the smallest possible (not completely useless) piece of the great whole
     - bulid for what you need now, not what you expect you might need in the future
   - pages should have only one call to action
+  - be vocal about things you think are broken or inefficient
   - Be consistent.
 - team dynamic is important. bolster the 'family' feeling by doing unstructured extra-curricular activities
   - farmhouse thursdays